aardappel/lobster/lobster/docs/source/implementation.md

 have it compile.
 I might make this easier in the future by making this part of the code a separate library.

-For now, look at lobster.cpp for an example of how to call scripts from your code base (replace `main()` with something else).
+For now, look at `main.cpp` for an example of how to call scripts from your code base (replace `main()` with something else).
 You'll want to add your own functionality as native functions as described in the previous section.

 Some of Lobster relies on it's own math library (`geom.h`), but it should be